X

 Do you have a new boat... with an old name?
+Are you superstitious?

 If this is "where you're at": You just found your dream boat (got a good deal on it) but when you walked around to the stern, it had a horrible boat name plastered on the transom.
 Ughh!
 Now, you have the perfect name in mind, but you've heard that it's 'bad luck' to change a boat's name.

+Worried about bad luck renaming your boat?
 What to do?
 Are you superstitious?
 Well it seems sailors (boaters) especially are.
 The sea is so unforgiving and it's good to be very careful and very prepared, and, so it seems, superstitions arise.
 A dutiful sailor will do all he can before 'hitting the water' to make sure he and his boat are ready.
 And since the old sailors tale is... it's bad luck to change the name of the boat without a ceremony, the reasoning becomes: "better safe than sorry".
 So, should you be superstitious about changing the name of your boat?
 We hesitate to answer because this is a personal decision.
 But since we are in the business of naming boats and also because so many folks encourage outlandish boat naming ceremonies, we thought we'd better weigh-in on what is becoming a common question.
 So again, the question, should you be superstitious about changing the name of your boat?

 Our first thought is: NO, why should you be.
 If you're a Christian and believe the 'Good Book', than those old gods and goddesses of the sea the superstitions are based on, are nothing to be worried about... in the long run (gulp), so why be superstitious about them.
 But, again, the sea is a very unforgiving place.
 Would it hurt to have a simple ceremony just to make sure... or just for a little extra help when out on the water?
 Well, come that first big storm, and the wind and water are blowing and the anxiety rises, you might wish you had done something earlier.
 So, what about a simple ceremony for changing the boat's name?
 Should a denaming and naming ceremony be part of your being prepared for taking your new boat out into the water?